Skip to Content

 We saw people carrying their kids in their strollers over the stairs in Venice.
 But with three kids, this wasn’t an option for us.
 Furthermore, even if you decide to do that, you should know that there are many bridges in Venice and even more stairs.
 It’s not a matter of doing it once or twice.
 If you visit Venice with a stroller, you’ll be lifting and carrying it the whole day…

-So, can you visit Venice with a baby or a toddler in a stroller?
-It depends.
-If you have just one child and one stroller and you’re prepared to carry the stroller where needed, then yes, it is possible to visit Venice with a stroller.
+For the rest of the city, it really depends.
+If you have just one child and one stroller and you’re prepared to carry everything where needed, then yes, it is possible to visit Venice with a small child in a stroller.
 Otherwise, you’re better off taking a baby carrier instead.
 For toddlers – you’ll have to let them walk and/or carry them.

 Read on to find out how we ended up visiting Venice with our little ones…